 The lab offers a skilled-support team, a forum for dialogue and exchange, studio space for the duration of the week, housing with meals, and a stipend for the week.
 The program is able to support a variety of research frames such as; two researching choreographers and four interpreters; those interested in working collectively, exchanging the roles of maker and mover daily; or a dedicated small group of 2 to 3 people who want to dive into a research question together.
 Performing artists of all dance forms or practices based in the body, physical theatre, or interdisciplinary artists with a strong movement component are welcome to apply.

 A variety of mediums and approaches are used to interrogate practices and discover new ways of making.
 Photo Credit: Kevin MacCormack

-READ MORE ON OUR 2021 CREATIVE TEAM:
+READ MORE ON OUR 2023 CREATIVE facilitator TEAM: